Rote Learning vs. Meaningful Learning

 2. Lack of Understanding

 One of the major disadvantages of rote learning is that students might not grasp the underlying concepts.
-It focuses on memorisation rather than comprehension, leaving little room for true understanding of the subject matter.
+It focuses on memorisation rather than comprehension, leaving little room for a true understanding of the subject matter.

 3. Superficial Educational Approach